 Understanding Human Decomposition

-The most common types of “good bacteria” in a human body are:
+The most common types of “good bacteria” in the human body are:

 - Escherichia coli

 The vast majority of these bacteria are located in the intestines and pancreas.
-When blood flor stops, these bacteria have no “food.”
-As result, they begin to attack the pancreas and intestines.
-Within couple of days, the action of the bacteria on these organs destroys them.
-When that happens, the bacteria is released throughout the body in massive numbers.
+When blood flow stops, these bacteria have no “food.”
+As a result, they begin to attack the pancreas and intestines.
+Within a couple of days, the action of the bacteria on these organs destroys them.
+When that happens, the bacteria are released throughout the body in massive numbers.
 They begin to destroy other elements of the body.
 This action of bacteria is human decomposition.

 Foul Smelling Gases Emitted During the Decomposition Process